alphastrata/shadplay/CONTRIBUTING.md

 - Rename and move the versioned shader to `assets/shaders/<NAME YOUR OWN DIR/YOURSHADER.wgsl`
 - Screenshots should **share the name** of the `wgsl` that creates them
 - Add it to the #Gallery in the `README.md`

+# Shadertoy ports:

+- Include a link to the original shader, and note its authour.
+If it has a license add that info at the top of the source.

 ______________________________________________________________________